You'll find all the help you need in our Savings Hub.

-From 6 April 2016, whether you’re a basic or higher-rate taxpayer you're entitled to Personal Savings Allowance (PSA).
+Whether you’re a basic or higher-rate taxpayer you're entitled to a Personal Savings Allowance (PSA).
 For most people, this means you can earn more savings interest without paying tax.

 The PSA applies not just to the interest you earn from savings accounts, but from bank accounts and credit unions too.
 Interest that is from ISAs does not count towards this allowance and is still completely free from income tax.

 The table below shows how much you could put away in savings, based on an interest rate of 1.5% p.a., before having to pay tax on the interest.